Big Stable Newmarket: Racing in Randwick

 The presence of Randwick racecourse, where racing was first held in 1833, brought to the suburb trainers, jockeys and stablehands, and from them developed a local racing industry which continues to this day.
 In 1833 horse racing moved from Hyde Park in the city to a Randwick track known as Sandy Course, because of its sandy soil.

 Randwick had been the venue for sporting events, as well as duels and illegal sports, from the early days in the colony's history.
 Its first racecourse, the Sandy Racecourse or Old Sand Track, had been a hazardous track over hills and gullies since 1860.
 When a move was made in 1863 by John Tait, to establish the Randwick Racecourse, Simeon Pearce was furious, especially when he heard that Tait also intended to move into Byron Lodge.
 Tait's venture prospered, however and he became the first person in Australia to organise racing as a commercial sport.
 The racecourse made a big difference to the progress of Randwick.
-The horse-bus gave way to trams that linked the suburb to Sydney and civilisation.
+The horse-drawn omnibus gave way to trams that linked the suburb to Sydney and civilisation.
 Randwick soon became a prosperous and lively place, and it still retains a busy residential, professional and commercial life.

 Today, some of the houses have been replaced by home units.
 Many European migrants have made their homes in the area, along with students and workers at the nearby University of NSW and the Prince of Wales Hospital.